MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 # Join a Mac device with Microsoft Entra ID during the out of box experience (preview)

 Mac users can join their new device to Microsoft Entra ID during the first-run out-of-box experience (OOBE).
-MacOS Platform Single Sign-On (PSSO) is a capability on macOS that is enabled using the [Microsoft Enterprise Single Sign-on Extension](../../identity-platform/apple-sso-plugin.md).
+The macOS Platform single sign-on (PSSO) is a capability on macOS that is enabled using the [Microsoft Enterprise Single Sign-on Extension](../../identity-platform/apple-sso-plugin.md).
 PSSO allows users to sign in to a Mac device using a hardware-bound key, smart card or their Microsoft Entra ID password.
 This tutorial shows you how to set up a Mac device during the OOBE to use PSSO using Automated Device Enrollment.

 ## Prerequisites

 - A minimum requirement of macOS 13 Ventura
-- [Automated Device Enrollment (ADE)](https://support.apple.com/en-us/HT204142) enrolled device.
+- [Automated Device Enrollment (ADE)](https://support.apple.com/HT204142) enrolled device.
 Check with your administrator if you're unsure if your device is enrolled with this requirement.
 - [Microsoft Intune Company Portal](/mem/intune/apps/apps-company-portal-macos)
 - A Mac device enrolled in mobile device management (MDM) with Microsoft Intune.
 - [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended): The user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) on their mobile device to complete device registration.